conorbmurphy/galvanizereference/README.md

 There are two types of operations on your data.
 A **transformation** like `filter` or `map` return a new RDD.
 Its evaluation is **lazy** so it does not take place immediately.
 Rather, an **action** triggers the execution of your transformations.
 This includes operations such as `take` or `collect`.
 If you do not persist your data using `cache`, you will have to recalculate your RDD entirely for each new action.

-Here's some starter code:
+Here's some starter code.
+Creating RDDs:

-        # Creating RDDs
         rDD = sc.parallelize(data, 4) # Creates an RDD from data with 4 partitions.
         rDD2 = sc.textFile('readme.md', 4) # creates and RDD from a text file.
 Can also use s3, hadoop hdfs, etc.

-        # Some transformations
+Some transformations:

         rDD.map(lambda x: x*2) # maps a function to the elements rDD.flatMap(lambda x: [x, x+5]) # computes the same as map but flattens the result rDD.flapMapValues() # returns an iterator (often used for tokenization)